Core Web Vitals

 Ranked by observed frequency in the field (HTTP Archive 2025 + practitioner consensus):

-Remediation pattern: inline critical CSS → preload + fetchpriority="high" the hero → modern image formats → srcset/sizes → move TTFB-heavy work to edge / SSG / cache.
-See [[rule-preload-hero-image-with-fetchpriority]].
+Remediation pattern: inline critical CSS → preload + fetchpriority="high" the hero → modern image formats → srcset/sizes → move TTFB-heavy work to the edge, static generation, or cache.
+The LCP element should additionally carry explicit width/height attributes (preventing CLS) and never be hidden from the preload scanner via data-src, a CSS background-image, or a JS-injected URL.

 INP killers (catalogue)